Mimehub/ioriot/README.md

 Future work will also include file hole support and I/O support for memory mapped files.

-# Installation
+# How to install I/O Riot

 I/O Riot depends on SystemTap and a compatible version of the Linux Kernel.
 To get started have a read through the [installation guide](docs/markdown/installation.md).

-# Operating I/O Riot
+# How to use I/O Riot

 Check out the [I/O Riot usage guide](docs/markdown/usage.md) for a full usage workflow demonstration.